Franck-T/gmail_classifier/README.md

 The script will:

 * Perform the OAuth flow to obtain authorization.
-A web browser will open for you to log into the Gmail account and grant read‑only access【197099469592622†L441-L459】.
+A web browser will open for you to log into the Gmail account and grant read‑only access.
 * List the 25 most recent emails, fetch their subjects, senders and snippets and classify each one using semantic embeddings.
 The classification is performed by the AI model described in the next section.
 * Print a summary table showing the message subject and the assigned category.